-We currently have 5 resident elephants with us at Kindred Spirit Elephant Sanctuary, but with volunteer funds and donations, we hope to return more elephants to the forest soon.
+We currently have 6 resident elephants with us at Kindred Spirit Elephant Sanctuary, but with volunteer funds and donations, we hope to return more elephants to the forest soon.
 We have 3 generations in our elephant family, have a look at their stories below and sponsor our elephants if you want to contribute to keeping them in the forest.

 Too Meh is our oldest elephant.
-She is in her late 50s and spent her younger days working in the logging industry.
+She is in her early 60s and spent her younger days working in the logging industry.
 When logging was banned in 1989, due to the lack of forest and food available, she was brought to work in the tourist camps where she spent her life entertaining tourists.
 She spent about 20 years giving elephant rides with a howdah, the iron saddle that is put on their back to carry tourists and gives many elephants back problems.
 Now, she is free to spend her days in the forest, roaming, foraging and interacting with her daughter & grand-sons.

-Mae Doom, in her early 20s, is the daughter of Too Meh & auntie of Dodo and Gen Thong.
+Mae Doom, in her late 20s, is the daughter of Too Meh & auntie of Dodo and Gen Thong.
 Before she was brought home, she was living and working in elephant camps, away from her family.
 Now that she resides at Kindred Spirit Elephant Sanctuary, she has finally been reunited with her mother and nephew and has the freedom to learn from her and walk through the forest as she pleases.

-Gen Thong is our youngest elephant at 6 years old.
+Gen Thong is our youngest elephant at 10 years old.
 When Gen Thong was young, he tragically lost his mother at the age of 2.
 His mother was chained to a tree below a wasp nest in a tourist camp.
 The wasp nest fell on her head and stung her many times.
 Gen Thong was with her, however he was able to run away from the wasps unharmed.
 His mother was not so lucky and sadly passed away due to the poisons of the wasp stings.
-After this horrific incident, he spent his days on a chain being fed bananas by tourists and giving elephant rides.
+After this horrific incident, he spent his days on tied up, being fed bananas by tourists and giving elephant rides.
 He has now returned to the forest where he lives out his days learning natural behaviours from his auntie, grandmother, brother and best friend Boon Rott.
 We couldn’t be more pleased to have him here at Kindred Spirit Elephant Sanctuary.

-Boon Rott is an 13 year old male elephant, who had also lived his life in tourist camps giving rides and performing tricks.
+Boon Rott is an 16 year old male elephant, who had also lived his life in tourist camps giving rides and performing tricks.
 When he was born, he suffered from malnutrition as his mother was unable to produce enough milk.
 His mother had given birth a few times but Boon Rott was the first of her offspring to survive, due to the combination of her care and their hard working mahouts.
-The name “Boon Rott” translates to the “Lucky One” in Thai, and he truly is.
+The name “Boon Rott” translates to the “The Survivor” in Thai, and he truly is.
 He is now able to roam free in the forest, choosing when and how to interact.